Skip to main content

 2. It helps you relive the good moments and feel the pleasure again when you review these moments in the evening.

-3. It helps you to consider on how you can have similar moments again the next day or in the future.
+3. It helps you to consider how you can have similar moments again the next day or in the future.

 4. You can look back and reflect on the valuable periods of joy and well-being you have experienced when you start to feel low.

-Another approach to find out what activities lead to most satisfaction and a feeling of well-being is to keep track of what you are doing during a day in a journal or an Excel spreadsheet for two weeks and assign each day an overall rating as below (Peterson, 2006):
+Another approach to find out what activities lead to the most satisfaction and a feeling of well-being is to keep track of what you are doing during a day in a journal or an Excel spreadsheet for two weeks and assign each day an overall rating as below (Peterson, 2006):

 10 = it was one of the best days of my life